pk0240/flexfit/README.md

 # FitBit Game App #

 ## About ##
-Steppy Giuseppe is a platformer video game that is based in the edu-tainment genre.
+A platformer video game that is based in the edu-tainment genre.
 The purpose of this game is to educate young children about eating healthy and exercising in an entertaining way.

 Basic game functions include:
 * Players connect their fitbit device and fitbit account to the game and trade in their step count for ingame currency known as ‘Stepcoins’.